 I love remedies that have many uses (like emu oil), and cannabidiol oil (or CBD or hemp oil) is gaining popularity for this reason.
 This oil extracted from the hemp plant has come under a lot of legal and moral questions.
 Opinions may differ but what can’t be ignored is the incredible healing power CBD oil seems to possess and how versatile it is as a supplement and natural remedy.

-Surprisingly, research shows that CBD oil is actually helpful at reducing many ailments.
-Such diverse ailments that they seem to be unrelated, in fact … but they are not.
+Surprisingly, research shows that CBD products are actually helpful at reducing many ailments.
+Such diverse ailments that they seem to be unrelated, in fact… but they are not.
 Emerging research shows that each of these ailments may be related to dysregulation of the endocannabinoid system, or ECS for short.

 Haven’t heard of it?
 You’re not alone!
-It’s not as familiar to us as the cardiovascular or immune system, but is a critical component of health.
+It’s not as familiar to us as the cardiovascular or immune system, but is a critical component of the human body.

 Understanding the Endocannabinoid System